Matamata-Animator/Matamata-Studio/README.md

 ### Character Configurator
 - Drag your character image in the first option
   - If it loads as a small square, drag the image again, it will load this time
-- you don’t need to load a custom mouth
+- You don’t need to load a custom mouth
 - The blue slider change the mouth size
   - Click and drag it to the correct position
 - Rename the **Pose Name**
-  - confirm if is facing left (or not)
+  - Confirm if is facing left (or not)
 - Indicate the name of the folder *in relation to the **Matamata Core** folder*
 - You don’t need to fill the **Default Mouth**
 - If everything is alright in the first pose click Add Pose
-  - Now you can drag a new image following the first part in this tutorial, and keep clicking Add Pose until you prepare all the pictures that you want to use
+  - Now you can drag a new image following the first part in this tutorial, and keep clicking `Add Pose` until you prepare all the pictures that you want to use
-- At the end Save your new file
+- Save your new file